lbuk/NewsStat/README.md

 # NewsStat

 ## What is it?
-NewsStat is a set of functions that allow you to extract text containing statistics from online news.
-Simply enter a URL and NewsStat will return sentences containing key stats including, but not limited to: percentages, use of data and references to outliers.
+NewsStat is an R function that allow you to extract text containing statistics from online news.
+Simply enter a URL and NewsStat will extract sentences containing statistical text.
 It can also be used to extract stats from non-news sites such as blogs.

 Note: NewsStat is an experimental tool that may not work if the website has a paywall.